alexholmes/hdfs-file-slurper/README.md

 Many projects require an automated mechanism to copy files into HDFS from local disk.
 You can either roll your own code, or use something like Oozie which may be overkill if that's your sole usage.
 This is a light-weight utility which simply copies all the files in a local directory into HDFS.

+## Features

-After files are copied there are two options:  you can either choose to remove the file, or have it moved into another directory.
+* After files are copied there are two options:  you can either choose to remove the file, or have it moved into another directory.

-It is extensible in that you can tell it to call a script for every local file to determine the HDFS location.
+* It is extensible in that you can tell it to call a script for every local file to determine the HDFS location of the destination file.
+Or alternatively let the utility know a single HDFS target directory and all files are copied into that location.

-We also support compressing the target file in HDFS.
+* Destination HDFS files can be compressed as part of the write codec with any compression codec which extends `org.apache.hadoop.io.compress.CompressionCodec`
+* A dry-run mode which will simply echo the copy operations, but not execute them
+* Cron/scheduler support by use of a PID file to prevent from multiple concurrent execution

+## Notes

+When using this utility, as well as in general when dealing with the automated ingress of files into HDFS, it's probably worth bearing the following items in mind.

+* Make sure your filenames are globally unique to avoid name collisions in HDFS
+* Ideally write a custom script to map the local files into HDFS directories using a data partitioning scheme that makes sense for your data.
+For example if you are moving log files into HDFS, then you may want to extract the date/time from the filename and write all files for a given day into a separate directory.
+*  If your files are small in size then you may want to consider aggregating them together either on the client side, or even better on the server side.
+HDFS and MapReduce don't work well with large numbers of small files.

+## License

+Apache licensed.

 ## Usage

 To get started, simply:

-1. Download, and run ant
+# Download, and run ant
-2. Tarball the directory and copy to a machine that has access to Hadoop, and untar.
+# Tarball the directory and copy to a machine that has access to Hadoop, and untar.
-3. Set the HADOOP_CONF_DIR environment variable to refer to your Hadoop configuration directory.
+# Set the `HADOOP_CONF_DIR` environment variable to refer to your Hadoop configuration directory.
-4. Run!
+# Run!

 To see all the options available: